Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• Looking at the 30 days standard deviation of 10.2% in the last 5 years of Volatility less than 10%, we see it is relatively lower, thus better in comparison to the benchmark SPY (17%)
+• The 30 days standard deviation over 5 years of Volatility less than 10% is 10.3%, which is lower, thus better compared to the benchmark SPY (17.1%) in the same period.

 DownVol:

-• Looking at the downside volatility of 7.3% in the last 5 years of Volatility less than 10%, we see it is relatively lower, thus better in comparison to the benchmark SPY (11.7%)
+• Looking at the downside volatility of 7.4% in the last 5 years of Volatility less than 10%, we see it is relatively smaller, thus better in comparison to the benchmark SPY (11.7%)

 Sharpe: